 File a Death Claim

-The beneficiary or the beneficiary's representative should make and an appointment with HR Expert Tracee Riggs.
+The beneficiary or the beneficiary's representative should make an appointment with HR Expert Tracee Riggs.
 Bring a certified death certificate to the appointment where the following topics will be addressed:

 - Future health insurance coverage for surviving spouses or family